Flowcharting in Excel Series

 Formatting Connector Lines

 When one or more connector lines is selected, the Format tab displays the line style gallery shown below.
 As with the shape styles, new line styles were also introduced in Excel 2013.
-The Excel 2013 lines are also thinner and have no drop shadow.
+Excel 2013 / Excel 2016 lines are also thinner and have no drop shadow.
 This is a good thing because the thicker lines and shadows were known to cause screen and print rendering problems.

 Fonts are set for shapes the same way that they are for cells.
 Select the shape then set the font and font size on the Home tab.